edwinlzs/edwinlzs/README.md

 ## Welcome to my GitHub profile! 👋

-### I'm Edwin, a final year University student based in Singapore.
+### I'm Edwin, a fresh graduate based in Singapore.
 👩‍💻 I enjoy tinkering with all sorts of software from web applications to operating systems.
-🛠️ Experienced with <strong>Full-Stack Web Development</strong> & Data Analytics.
+🛠️ Often working on random things in my private repos during my free time.
+I really should go out and touch some grass...

 # Tech Stack